FHanus/Coordinates-guidance-system/README.md

 __Built as a long-term graduation project__
 __Contact: filiphanus1@gmail.com__

-# Specs
+## Specs
 Basically simplified 3D scanner.
 Working coordinates system, that detects holes and their coordinates.
 Used for cleaning clogged cooler pipes.

 * Microcontroller: ESP32
 * Sensor to detect distance: vl53l0x (ToF)
-* Movement: NEMA16 and NEMA17 motors
+* Movement: NEMA16 and NEMA17 motors with GT2 belt pulleys and belt

 ## Parts